Although the Doctorate of Occupational Therapy (OTD) prepares students to practice occupational

 course in Spring of the second year (optional).

-The MOT coursework ends
+The OTD coursework ends

 in the Spring semester of the second year, at which time students enter full-time